-Tweed Forum has been assisting Scottish Natural Heritage in promoting the Peatland Action Fund (currently closed to new participants).
-The main objective of the Fund has been to restore and manage peatlands (over 50cm deep) for climate change mitigation.
+Tweed Forum has been assisting Scottish Natural Heritage in promoting the second phase of the Peatland Action Fund, currently open to applicants until 31st October 2017.
+The main objective of the Fund is to restore and manage peatlands (over 50cm deep) for climate change mitigation.
 Peatlands mitigate against climate change by continuing to store existing carbon within the peat, if left undisturbed.
-They also actively sequestering (removing) carbon from the atmosphere through the natural processes of peatland growth.
+They also actively sequester (remove) carbon from the atmosphere through the natural processes of peatland growth.

-The Fund also worked to raise awareness of peatland ecosystem services; highlighting the value of peatlands in enhancing wildlife conservation, combating climate change and assisting with water flow regulation, as well as exploring how to increase peatland resilience to the effects of climate change and encouraging innovation in restoration techniques.
-Over its four year (2011-2015) lifespan, the Peatland Action Fund has seen peatland restoration work take place on 100 sites throughout Scotland, covering 8,500ha of blanket bog, lowland raised bogs and forest-to-bog conversions and building up a fantastic toolbox of peatland restoration techniques.
+The Fund also works to raise awareness of peatland ecosystem services; highlighting the value of peatlands in enhancing wildlife conservation, combating climate change and assisting with water flow regulation, as well as exploring how to increase peatland resilience to the effects of climate change and encouraging innovation in restoration techniques.
+During Phase 1 (2011-2015), the Peatland Action Fund supported peatland restoration work at 100 sites throughout Scotland, covering 8,500 ha of blanket bog, lowland raised bogs and forest-to-bog conversions; as well as building up a fantastic toolbox of peatland restoration techniques.

 Fortunately, as we now have baseline information in the Megget area to inform future funding applications, there may be opportunities arising and we are currently working on a number of sites in the upper Yarrow.
 Elsewhere, ditch blocking plans and scrub/tree removal plans have been made for SSSI raised bog sites at Threepwood Moss and Din Moss.
 At Drone Moss, Coldingham, follow-up seedling and scrub removal work was assessed to inform the next phase of peatland restoration work there.